This article provides different options for powering a UniFi Switch 8-port (US-8), and connected 48V and 24V devices.

 NOTES & REQUIREMENTS:

-This article applies specifically to the US-8 model, but this information can be determined for any device by seeing its Data Sheet or Quick Start Guide, in the Specifications section.
-These documents will always be found at the bottom of the product page, which can be accessed when navigating from the UBNT Products page.
-They can also be downloaded from UBNT Downloads.
+This article applies specifically to the US-8 model, but this information can be determined for any device by seeing its Datasheet or Quick Start Guide, in the Specifications section.
+These documents can be downloaded from our Downloads page.
 Whenever possible, use the Quick Start Guide that came with your device, since the online documents are kept updated to the most current version of each product.
 These documents will also be helpful in determining how many devices you can power with one switch.
 See more about that here: UniFi - Supported PoE Protocols.

 Table of Contents

-The following table, found in the US-8 Quick Start Guide, shows passthrough voltage on PoE Out for supported power inputs:
+The following table shows passthrough voltage on PoE Out for supported power inputs:

 |PoE in (Port1)||Passthrough PoE Out (Port 8)|